chriswjones/JTLDB/README.md

 1. Add JTLDB as a submodule of you project
 ```
 $ cd /path/to/MyApplication
 # If this is a new project, initialize git...
 $ git init
 $ git submodule add git://github.com/jtlsystems/JTLDB.git
 ```
 2. Add the JTLDB project to your XCode Workspace

 ## How to Use JTLDB with Data Layer Separation, Versioning and Easy Entity Creation from Reads
-Please checkout the [JTLDB Demo Project]() _demo project coming soon_ for a good example of how to effectively use JTLDB.
+Please checkout the [JTLDB Demo Project]() __COMING SOON__ for a good example of how to effectively use JTLDB.

 ## Contributing
 Want to contribute?
 Fork the repo and send us a pull request.